 When choosing a site for nature play, it's important to consider access to nature through an equity lens.
 Access to nature has historically been restricted for communities of color, low-income communities, and other marginalized groups in urban areas.
 In order to help prevent equitable disparities, it is recommended to be intentional where the nature play areas are located and how they interact with the community as a whole.
 Will the area be accessible by public transportation?
 Will the area feel welcoming by all?
 If the area is located on school grounds, will the community have access during nonschool hours?
 Will the communication/marketing efforts be as diverse as the community in which you are working?
-When providing community engagement opportunities, ensure participation includes a diverse representation and combination of community members in order to not further socio-economic degradation.
+When providing community engagement opportunities, ensure participation includes a diverse representation and combination of community members in order to create a space that meets the needs and priorities of the people who will utilize the site.
 Building nature play areas that provide a connection to those in the community is necessary to be ambassadors for social equity.